 Bye-Fellows in Medicine:

-*International Baccalaureate applicants starting the new IB Mathematics syllabus should take IB Higher Level 'Analysis and Approaches' for the Maths option.
+*International Baccalaureate applicants should take IB Higher Level 'Analysis and Approaches' for the Maths option.

 It is also very important to read the whole of the 'entry requirements' tab in the Medicine course information on the University Admissions website carefully before applying as there are a number of restrictions and details that you need to be aware of.